piotr-rzepa/cloud-resume-challenge/README.md

 #### API

-The JavaScript code is not talking directly to the DynamoDB.
-Instead, Amazon API Gateway is set with one POST route, triggering Lambda function responsible for updating a visitor counter.
+The JavaScript code is not talking directly to the DynamoDB.\
+Instead, Amazon API Gateway is set with one POST route, triggering/proxying request to Lambda function responsible for updating a visitor counter.

 ```mermaid
 sequenceDiagram;